 - You are reaching for a forensics or incident-handling credential as your very first cert — that is backwards; the broad security foundation comes first, then the specialist credential.

-- You want incident response as an entry-level way into security — it usually sits a step past entry, and expecting a live-breach role on day one will lead to disappointment.
+- You want incident response as an entry-level way into security — our read: treat it as a step past entry, and do not bank on a live-breach role on day one.

-- You are hoping a certificate can stand in for hands-on practice — it cannot; the triage reps and a written incident walkthrough are what turn a credential into an offer.
+- You are hoping a certificate can stand in for hands-on practice — it cannot.
+Our read: the triage reps and a written incident walkthrough are what to lead with.

 Build this proof first